-Hepatitis B Treated with Ayurvedic Herbal Formula
+Hepatitis B Treated with Ayurvedic Herbs

-The researchers utilized a formula that has been referred to as HD-03/ES.
+In a 2013 study from India, researchers utilized a formula that has been referred to as HD-03/ES.
 This is an Ayurvedic herb liver formulation made up of the extracts of two herbs: Cyperus rotundus (also referred to as Java grass or Nut grass) and Cyperus scariosus (referred to as Cypriol or Nagarmotha).

 The researchers tested four different concentrations of this herbal combination against the hepatitis B surface antigens using liver cells (PLC/PRF/5) infected with hepatitis and actually carcinogenic.